A good product provides the bedrock for a strong community, but ultimately it’s the good behavior of people that will make or break it.

-Keep in mind, what’s regarded as “normal” varies from site to site; posting illustrated yuri and weaponry are explicitly encouraged in the rules of 4chan.org, but wouldn’t likely be welcome on Rick Santorum’s Facebook page.
-Sometimes even common sense things need to be spelled out.
+Keep in mind, what’s regarded as “normal” varies from site to site.
+Posting illustrated weaponry are explicitly encouraged in the rules of 4chan, but wouldn’t likely be welcome in many Facebook groups.
+Sometimes even common-sense things need to be spelled out.

 2. Guidelines work, but they must evolve.
 Be transparent about changes.

 It is almost a Law of the Internet that people will use your product in ways that you never could have anticipated, ranging from detrimental to hilarious.